ActiveLogin/ActiveLogin.Identity/README.md

 #### Swedish Coordination Number

-As the definition of coordination number is very close to personal identity number, the section above aplies to coordination number as well.
+As the definition of coordination number is very close to personal identity number, the section above applies to coordination number as well.
 It will try cleaning away any invalid chars, while still preserving digits and + when that applies.

 The "standard" ways of input would be in any of these formats: